marobinette/DataScience/assignments/week3/ds_HW2.md

 Great question Gemini!
 I actually looked at the top 15 spenders.
 However, more research is needed for this question to provide any real insight.
 A cool visualization tool would be to develop something that gives you a sense of scale in terms of dollars spent and mission.

 **Question 3:**
 Gemini and I are on the same page!
 This was one of my future research questions.
 I like this question because I wonder if the methods of outreach differ and state and national levels.
 It would also be cool to examine the nature of this outreach.
 Is it more civil at state level?
 You could also examine this through a geographical lens.
+Is outreach more civil in certain states?

 **Question 4:**
 This question would be very interesting to look at over time.
 Can enough money turn a state into a swing state?
 Also, how does spending differ by opposition parties in non-swing states?
 As for Gemini's question, it stands to reason that the most money and time is likely invested in swing states.